 If you need any final inspiration…

-Consider this: my chosen content area (history/social studies) has been the least emphasized, the least tested, and therefore the least important of the major curriculum areas in American schools for over ten years now, as No Child Left Behind, the STEM movement and Common Core have successively shifted the focus towards math, science, technology and english language arts.
+Consider this: my chosen content area (history/social studies) has been the least emphasized, the least tested, and therefore the least important of the major curriculum areas in American schools for about fifteen years now, as No Child Left Behind, the STEM movement and Common Core have successively shifted the focus towards math, science, technology and english language arts.

 My work is in an area that could easily be considered the poor little step-cousin of the other subjects right now.
 Social studies content has even been folded into English Language Arts lessons of late.